wp-oop/plugin-boilerplate/README.md

    and password are both `admin` by default, and are determined by the `ADMIN_USER` and `ADMIN_PASS` variables from the `.env` file.
 Your plugin should already be installed and active, and no other plugins should be installed.
-If this is not the case, inspect the output you got from `docker-compose up`.
+If this is not the case, inspect the output you got from `docker compose up`.

    If you use PHPStorm integrations that involve Docker, such as Composer, you maybe receive the error "Docker account not found".
 This is because, for some reason,